Updated March 2023.

 Questions and Answers

-The questions below were asked by attendees of the Viva Learning webinar that I conducted on June 29th, 2021. (updated frequently as new info comes out)
+below were asked by attendees of the Viva Learning webinar that I conducted on June 29th, 2021. (updated frequently as new info comes out)

 1. Does Viva Learning connect to the Microsoft 365 Learning Pathways site?